fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

             - **Abstract Class**:
                 - `AdjustBrightness`: Conducts basic checks before handing over the image to operations.
                     - `Brighten`: Overrides the `AdjustBrightness` execute method for brightness operations.
-                    - `Darken`: Overrides the execute method for darken operations.
+                    - `Darken`: Overrides the `AdjustBrightness` execute method for darken operations.
                 - `Filter`: Handles calls to blur or sharpen methods by creating operations based on the passed command.
                 - `Flip`: Conducts sanity checks on arguments and the image involved in the operation.
                     - `VerticalFlip`: Returns the vertical flip operation object to interact with the model layer.